 'Hamilton' Star Renée Elise Goldsberry Becomes A 1-Hit Wonder In 'Girls5Eva'

 Girls5Eva is about a 1990s one-hit wonder whose members have dropped out of music and have been living in obscurity.
 But when a hip-hop artist decides to sample one of their old songs, they reunite, fire their sexist manager and decide to write new songs.
-The show, created by Meredith Scardino and produced by Tina Fey, was just renewed for a second season.
+The show, created by Meredith Scardino and produced by Tina Fey, was just renewed for a second season on Peacock.

 Goldsberry says she didn't immediately recognize how relevant her personal experience was to the show.
 "That's just how blinded we are about the culture that we have grown up in," she says.
 "Even while I was a part of a show that was spoofing it, I was not aware that this actually happened in my life."